 Toggle: English / Spanish

-Hurler syndrome is a rare, inherited disease of metabolism in which a person cannot break down long chains of sugar molecules called glycosaminoglycans (formerly called mucopolysaccharides).
+Hurler syndrome is a rare disease of metabolism in which a person cannot break down long chains of sugar molecules called glycosaminoglycans (formerly called mucopolysaccharides).

-Hurler syndrome belongs to a group of diseases called mucopolysaccharidoses, or MPS.
+Hurler syndrome belongs to a group of diseases called mucopolysaccharidosis, or MPS.

 Alpha-L-iduronate deficiency; Mucopolysaccharidosis type I; MPS I H

-Persons with Hurler syndrome do not make a substance called lysosomal alpha-L-iduronidase.
-This substance, called an enzyme, helps break down long chains of sugar molecules called glycosaminoglycans (formerly called mucopolysaccharides).
+People with Hurler syndrome do not make an enzyme called lysosomal alpha-L-iduronidase.
+This enzyme helps break down long chains of sugar molecules called glycosaminoglycans .
 These molecules are found throughout the body, often in mucus and in fluid around the joints.

 Without the enzyme, glycosaminoglycans build up and damage organs, including the heart.
 Symptoms can range from mild to severe.

 Hurler syndrome is inherited, which means that your parents must pass the disease on to you.
-If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.
+If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.

-Hurler syndrome is a type of mucopolysaccharidosis called MPS I. Hurler syndrome is the most severe type.
+Hurler syndrome is a type of mucopolysaccharidosis called MPS I. It is the most severe type.
 It is categorized as MPS I H.

 The other subtypes of MPS I are:

 Enzyme replacement therapy for Hurler syndrome adds a working form of the missing enzyme to the body.
-The medication, called laronidase (Aldurazyme), is given through a vein (intravenously).
-Talk to your doctor for more information.
+The medicine, called laronidase (Aldurazyme), is given through a vein (IV, intravenously).
+Talk to your health care provider for more information.

-Bone marrow transplant has been used in several patients with this condition.
+Bone marrow transplant has been used in several people with this condition.
 The treatment has had mixed results.